BenjaminRocco/GA_Project_2/README.md

 ## Data Munging and Exploratory Data Analysis (EDA)

-### Data Munging - Fill Null values from certain numerical columns with median values from overall column.
+### Data Munging - We filled null values from certain numerical columns with median values from overall column.
 Typically the mean values may be used for normally distributed variables; however, in our case some of these variables are not normally distributed and are either left-skewed or right-skewed, thus, we fill with median values and have zero null values for the modeling stage.

 ### Exploratory Data Analysis - Survey variables to ascertain which ones are highly correlated with `Sales Price` and which ones are normal variables (Gaussian distribution in histogram)

-Use these variables as features for our train-test-split.
-Feature Engineer and create dummy variables for other relevant varables (houses built after the year `2000`, external quality of house, etc.).
+We used these variables as features for our train-test-split.
+We feature engineered and created dummy variables for other relevant varables (houses built after the year `2000`, external quality of house, etc.).
 We go into more detail within the notebook as to why we chose these values for feature engineering and their significance in determining housing prices.

 # Sections of `Modeling_And_ErrorMetrics.ipynb`